Would you like to see what we have written on a subject? Use the search below.

 While In Deep Pain

-In our modern society, often we are the centre of our own little world.
+In our modern society, we often feel like the centre of our own little world.
 Everything revolves around us.
-If it benefits us [or those we care for] we keep it, if it doesn’t advance our agenda or if it causes us deep pain we jettison it.
+If it benefits us [or those we care for], we keep it; if it doesn’t advance our agenda or if it causes us deep pain, we jettison it.
 We approach God in the same way.
-When things are going well, we worship and praise and God is great.
-When something bad happens we blame God and leave the church.
-In essence we are our own god and we sit in judgment of God rewarding or punishing Him by our actions depending on how good we think He is doing in relation to us.
+When things are going well, we worship and praise, and God is great.
+When something bad happens, we blame God and leave the church.
+In essence, we are our own god, and we sit in judgment of God, rewarding or punishing Him by our actions, depending on how good we think He is doing in relation to us.
 Of course, we would not actually say it like that, but it is the heart of the matter.

 Deep Pain Expressed